 According to the Centers for Disease Control and Prevention, half of American adults have some form of periodontal disease.
 One of the more unfortunate facts about this condition is that it often goes undiagnosed, and not always because people refuse to visit a dentist to examine it further.
 In fact, many people don’t even realize they have the early or developed signs of gum disease until their dentist tells them.

-Luckily, getting your gum disease treated is as easy as scheduling an appointment with either Dr. Tamborello or Dr. Boone.
-They can both provide numerous periodontal treatments to get your gum tissue back to a healthy state.
+Luckily, getting your gum disease treated is as easy as scheduling an appointment with either Dr. Tamborello, Dr. Boone, or Dr. Banks.
+They can provide numerous periodontal treatments to get your gum tissue back to a healthy state.

 Gum disease refers to inflammation of the gum tissue and the structures that support teeth.
 These include the alveolar bone and gum tissue that surround the tooth roots, which act as an anchor for teeth.
 If these structures are compromised, your teeth will not only be at higher risk of decay, but at risk of falling out completely.